 It may be sunny Florida, but a Polar Express oasis is in full swing in the Pensacola Bay Area.
 Starting in late November, there's a dizzying array of events ranging from the Winterfest Elf Parade on Black Friday to festive trolley tours.
 Other hits include The Nutcracker and the popular New Year's Eve Pensacola Pelican Drop, where live music and fireworks add to the magic of this distinctly Gulf Coast event.

 Wheeling, West Virginia

 If you and the ladies are on an annual pilgrimage to find the best holiday lights Oglebay Resort proves an unexpected Christmastime jackpot.
-Running from November 10th, 2017 to January 1st, 2018, their light display fills 300 acres, illuminating the clear, Mountain State sky with a smattering of vibrant color.
+Running from November to January, their light display fills 300 acres, illuminating the clear, Mountain State sky with a smattering of vibrant color.
 By day, enjoy skiing and snowboarding (you'll find us lazing by the firepit) or wandering the property's 1846 Mansion Museum or Glass Museum.
 After the sun sets, enjoy one of the on-site restaurants, or venture to Figaretti's, a family-owned Italian eatery that's been a staple in the community since 1948.